reactjs/react.dev/content/docs/lists-and-keys.md

 ### Basic List Component {#basic-list-component}

-Usually you would render lists inside a [component](/docs/components-and-props.html).
+Usually, you would render lists inside a [component](/docs/components-and-props.html).

 We can refactor the previous example into a component that accepts an array of `numbers` and outputs a list of elements.